Many victims are embarrassed after a slip and fall accident and may wave away assistance in an attempt to overcome the fall on their own.

 - An uncertain future.
 Even if you're able to collect an amount for your medical bills and lost wages, you may still face losses every day as a result of an inability to perform your job or cope with changes to your lifestyle.
 We accurately estimate the costs you've already paid, as well as determine a fair amount for your permanent disability, reduced earning capacity, and pain and suffering.

-At DeLoach, Hofstra & Cavonis, our skilled legal team will lay out all possibilities related to your slip and fall case and diligently pursue the maximum compensation you deserve under the law.
+At DeLoach, Hofstra & Cavonis, P.A. our skilled legal team will lay out all possibilities related to your slip and fall case and diligently pursue the maximum compensation you deserve under the law.
 Simply fill out the quick contact form on this page to set up a consultation and get answers to your questions.